Weather Blog: Flash flooding potential increases Tuesday

 The latest computer model data is signaling widespread heavy rain across the area with the potential for significant rain totals in localized spots.
 A stalled out frontal boundary is slicing through NWA tonight, which will serve as a focus for thunderstorm development.
-Check out the latest HRRR model showing rapid storm development starting early Tuesday morning.
+Check out the latest HRRR model showing rapid storm development starting early Tuesday morning, Sept.
+24.

 The weather setup is favorable for heavy rain potential with the abundant surface moisture south of this boundary in the River Valley with dew points in the mid to nearly upper 70s.